EcoGym: Evaluating LLMs for Long-Horizon Plan-and-Execute in Interactive Economies: Experiments

 \subsection{Experimental Results}

 \textbf{Main Results.} Table~\ref{tab:main_results} presents the comparative performance across three environments.
-For \textit{Vending}, we conduct experiments for five times and report the average due to its high variance across runs, while \textit{Freelance} and \textit{Operation} are for once.
+For \textit{Vending}, we conduct experiments for five times and report the average due to its high variance across runs, while \textit{Freelance} and \textit{Operation} are for three times to reduce costs, as our pilot studies indicated relatively lower variance for these tasks.
 Detailed analysis on variance is in later paragraphs.
 In \textit{Vending}, Gemini-3 series demonstrates dominant asset appreciation compared to others.
-Shifting to \textit{Freelance}, we observe an inverse scaling phenomenon where the compact GPT-5-Mini outperforms larger models like GPT-5.2.
+Shifting to \textit{Freelance}, the Gemini series maintains its lead, though the performance margin over its competitors is notably narrower.
 In \textit{Operation}, Claude-Sonnet-4.5 ranks first.
 Crucially, these results indicate that no single model maintains a dominant lead on \themodel.
 This lack of a universal winner underscores the challenging nature of the benchmark and highlights significant room for future improvement.

 \textbf{Stochastic Stability and Variance Analysis.} Model performance in long-horizon environments is prone to inherent instability.
-To quantify this stochasticity, we conducted five independent trials for a representative subset of models across all three scenarios.
-The stability profile for Gemini-3-Pro is illustrated in Figure~\ref{fig:stability_Gemini-3-Pro}, while comprehensive variance plots for the remaining model suite are provided in Appendix~\ref{app:stability}.
+To quantify this stochasticity, we conducted independent trials across all three scenarios.
 Our analysis reveals environmental disparities within \themodel: the \textit{Vending} environment exhibits high performance variance (the same as the original Vending bench), whereas agents in \textit{Freelance} and \textit{Operation} demonstrate relatively stable trajectories.
-Consequently, to ensure robust evaluation, the main results in Section~\ref{sub:exp_main} report the average of five runs for \textit{Vending}, compared to single-run reporting for the more deterministic \textit{Freelance} and \textit{Operation} tasks.
+Consequently, to ensure robust evaluation, the main results in Section~\ref{sub:exp_main} report the average of five runs for \textit{Vending}, compared to three runs reporting for the more deterministic \textit{Freelance} and \textit{Operation} tasks.

 \textbf{Impact of Context Window Length.} A pivotal question is whether extending the context window beyond the default setting ($k=128$) yields performance gains.
 To investigate this, we evaluate Gemini-3-Flash and Gemini-3-Pro within the \textit{Operation} environment across context lengths ranging from $k=32$ to $k=1024$, with results summarized in Figure~\ref{fig:context_window}.
 Notably, we find that expanding the context window does not yield consistent performance gains.
 Gemini-3-Flash demonstrates a volatile trajectory: it shows initial improvements from $k=32$ followed by a decline, yet significantly rebounds at $k=1024$ to rival the optimal performance of Gemini-3-Pro ($k=128$).
 In stark contrast, Gemini-3-Pro exhibits a divergent behavior where performance peaks at $k=128$ and degrades progressively as the window extends to $k=1024$.
 These disparate outcomes underscore the significant instability inherent in current models when processing super long contexts.